damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 ## **How to document a manufacturing process?**

-*Manufacturing instructions can guide the makers to follow a process for remanufacturing a product.
-Manufacturings instructions mean full descriptions and instructions concerning raw materials usage, operating conditions,and process to be employed in the manufacture of products.*
+*Manufacturing instructions can guide the makers to follow a process for replicating a product.
+Manufacturings instructions mean full description and instructions concerning raw material, operating conditions, and process to be employed for the manufacture and assembly of the product.*

  ### **Manufacturing instructions can include:**